ssuncheol/mvtec-ad-anomaly-detection/README.md

 ### How to train

-Firt, a hyper-parameter setting suitable for each model was found through grid search algorithm.
+First, a hyper-parameter setting suitable for each model was found through grid search algorithm.
 In this project, after finding the optimal hyper-parameter for each model, experiments were conducted based on various conditions.
 The experiment proceeded as follows.

 ```shell
 CUDA_VISIBLE_DEVICES=0,1 python3 main.py --mode BASE --lr 5e-5 --wd 1e-4 --FL True &